kernelci/grafana-singlevalue-panel/README.md

 ## Making a release

 If you want a ZIP file for the current release, type `grunt zip`.
-That will leave a file called `grafana-plugin-link-singlestat-VERSION.zip` in the current directory, where `VERSION` is the version number in `plugin.json`.
+That will leave a file called `grafana-singlevalue-panel-VERSION.zip` in the current directory, where `VERSION` is the version number in `plugin.json`.